AgileVentures/av-static-website/source/blog_articles/2017-02-06-doing-the-right-thing.html.markdown

     Then I should be on the "premium mob sign up" page
 ```

-Ironically the tests took twice as long to write as the code, mainly due to a Capybara issue with the step that checks that we've arrived on the correct page, which had to be evolved from this:
+Ironically the tests took twice as long to write as the code, mainly due to a Capybara issue with the step that checks that we've arrived on the correct page which, after consulting various StackOverflow posts on the subject, had to be evolved from this:

 ```rb
 Then /^I should be on the "([^"]*)" page$/ do |page|